Chalarangelo/30-seconds-of-code/snippets/prefix.md

 ### prefix

-Automatically prefixes a property to the one supported by the browser.
+Returns the prefixed version (if necessary) of a CSS property that the browser supports.

 Use an array of vendor prefix strings and loop through them, testing if `document.body` has one of them defined in its CSSStyleDeclaration object, otherwise return `null`.
 Use `String.charAt()`